Skip to content

 cd /opt/safecall

-sudo ./util.sh setup # interactive wizard
+sudo ./util.sh system setup # interactive wizard

 Wizard prompts (6 max):